kragen/derctuo/markdown/sentential-database.md

 N3 is, of course, capable of expressing enormously more powerful forms of inference than that, including anonymous entities and so on.
-But I don't think that's an excuse for it to read like line noise.
+But I don’t think that’s an excuse for it to read like line noise.

 Naming
 ------

-Names considered: Heef Jumbus, Spungot (file extension: .spug), Facdotum, Axiopolis, Expressum, Shuntence, Nollidge, Ret-o'-Rick, Infoflow, Conceptium, Polythink, Knecksus, Mirrorgation, The Mind Machine, Databog, Thinksluice, Monad's Revenge, Itshift, Cherry-go-Round, Connectionalismus, Meshotron, Cogtionary, Equationsheet, Mathbox, Logivox, Neotinker, The Bitsmith's Forge, Omnilathe, Spinfluence, Elementalis, Wonderiensis, Bowdos, Monkin, Fleuf, Trurbus, Ploomish, Grufty, Rencum, Dolus, Mujimbo, Stooshiong, Treebus, Widgity, Cleophlembic, Entrisculi, Quimbrus, or Factpool?
+Names considered: Heef Jumbus, Spungot (file extension: .spug), Facdotum, Axiopolis, Expressum, Shuntence, Nollidge, Ret-o’-Rick, Infoflow, Conceptium, Polythink, Knecksus, Mirrorgation, The Mind Machine, Databog, Thinksluice, Monad’s Revenge, Itshift, Cherry-go-Round, Connectionalismus, Meshotron, Cogtionary, Equationsheet, Mathbox, Logivox, Neotinker, The Bitsmith’s Forge, Omnilathe, Spinfluence, Elementalis, Wonderiensis, Bowdos, Monkin, Fleuf, Trurbus, Ploomish, Grufty, Rencum, Dolus, Mujimbo, Stooshiong, Treebus, Widgity, Cleophlembic, Entrisculi, Quimbrus, or Factpool?